jywarren/image-sequencer/README.md

 and remove the loading GIF generated above.
 * `onRemove` : This event is triggered when a module is removed.
 This can be used, for instance, to remove the DIV generated above.
+* `notify` : This event is triggered whenever we need to shoot a notification to the user-interface.For example when the step is not available, we can shoot a notification, by sending appropriate message.For HTML UI it adds a DOM node to the browser, for CLI and node , it logs the notification output to the respective console.

 How to define these functions: